-New SARS-like virus detected in Middle East (Update 3)September 24th, 2012 by Maria Cheng in Diseases, Conditions, Syndromes /
+New SARS-like virus detected in Middle East (Update 3)September 24, 2012 by Maria Cheng in Medicine & Health / Diseases, Conditions, Syndromes

 Global health officials are closely monitoring a new respiratory virus related to SARS that is believed to have killed at least one person in Saudi Arabia and left a Qatari citizen in critical condition in London.